CIDRAM/CIDRAM/_docs/readme.nl.md

 ### 8. <a name="SECTION8"></a>VEELGESTELDE VRAGEN (FAQ)

+#### Wat is een "signature"?

+In the context of CIDRAM, a "signature" refers to data that acts as an indicator/identifier for something specific that we're looking for, usually an IP address or CIDR, and includes some instruction for CIDRAM, telling it the best way to respond when it encounters what we're looking for.
+A typical signature for CIDRAM looks something like this:

+`1.2.3.4/32 Deny Generic`

+Often (but not always), signatures will bundled together in groups, forming "signature sections", often accompanied by comments, markup, and/or related metadata that can be used to provide additional context for the signatures and/or further instruction.

+#### <a name="WHAT_IS_A_CIDR"></a>Wat is een "CIDR"?

+"CIDR" is an acronym for "Classless Inter-Domain Routing" *[[1](https://nl.wikipedia.org/wiki/Classless_Inter-Domain_Routing), [2](http://whatismyipaddress.com/cidr)]*, and it's this acronym that's used as part of the name for this package, "CIDRAM", which is an acronym for "Classless Inter-Domain Routing Access Manager".

+However, in the context of CIDRAM (such as, within this documentation, within discussions relating to CIDRAM, or within the CIDRAM language data), whenever a "CIDR" (singular) or "CIDRs" (plural) is mentioned or referred to (and thus whereby we use these words as nouns in their own right, as opposed to as acronyms), what's intended and meant by this is a subnet (or subnets), expressed using CIDR notation.
+The reason that CIDR (or CIDRs) is used instead of subnet (or subnets) is to make it clear that it's specifically subnets expressed using CIDR notation that's being referred to (because CIDR notation is just one of several different ways that subnets can be expressed).
+CIDRAM could, therefore, be considered a "subnet access manager".

+Although this dual meaning of "CIDR" may present some ambiguity in some cases, this explanation, along with the context provided, should help to resolve such ambiguity.

 #### Wat is een "vals positieve"?

 De term "vals positieve" (*alternatief: "vals positieve fout"; "vals alarm"*; Engels: *false positive*; *false positive error*; *false alarm*), zeer eenvoudig beschreven, en een algemene context, wordt gebruikt bij het testen voor een toestand, om verwijst naar om de resultaten van die test, wanneer de resultaten positief zijn (d.w.z, de toestand wordt vastgesteld als "positief"), maar wordt verwacht "negatief" te zijn (d.w.z, de toestand in werkelijkheid is "negatief").
 Een "vals positieve" analoog aan "huilende wolf" kan worden beschouwd (waarin de toestand wordt getest, is of er een wolf in de buurt van de kudde, de toestand is "vals" in dat er geen wolf in de buurt van de kudde, en de toestand wordt gerapporteerd als "positief" door de herder door middel van schreeuwen "wolf, wolf"), of analoog aan situaties in medische testen waarin een patiënt gediagnosticeerd als met een ziekte of aandoening, terwijl het in werkelijkheid, hebben ze geen ziekte of aandoening.